 Nikon Nikkor AF-S DX 55-300mm F4.5-5.6 G ED VR

-The Nikon AF-S DX 55-300mm F4.5-5.6G ED VR is a low-cost ultrazoom for the Nikon with good picture quality at short and medium focal length, which increases even further when fading.
+The Nikon AF-S DX 55-300mm F4.5-5.6G ED VR is a affordable Zoom for the Nikon with good picture quality at medium and long focal length, which increases even further when fading.
 At 300 millimeters, the contrast at aperture 11 breaks somewhat.
 It is also suitable as an always on lens if you do not often need the wide-angle range.
 If you do not want to spend so much money and do not need the best of the best, then the objective is good in the race.

 Nikon Nikkor AF-S VR 70-200mm F/2.8G IF ED

 The Nikon Nikkor AF-S VR 70-200mm F / 2.8G IF ED is now outdated by newer models.
 But it is still one of Nikon's best lenses.
 The lens is expensive, but I have never regretted the purchase.
 It is a must have for any somewhat ambitious photo friend.

 Nikon Nikkor AF VR 80-400mm F/4.5-5.6 ED D